dxw/contracts/agreements/govpress.md

         1. Installation of WordPress plugin upgrades;
         2. Monitoring of production logs for issues of concern;
         3. WordPress plugin reviews;
-        4. Installation of WordPress plugins subject to the terms in section TODO;
+        4. Installation of WordPress plugins subject to the terms in section 8;
         5. Minor modifications to theme files;
         6. Assistance and advice on the usage of WordPress's administration area.